thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

-Enables the composeAction for a tab.
-By default, a composeAction is enabled.
+Enables the composeAction button for a tab.
+By default, a composeAction button is enabled.

 .. api-header::
    :label: Parameters